tomjoht/tomjoht.github.io/_restapicourse/docapis_postman.md

 A lot of times abstract concepts don't make sense until you can contextualize them with some kind of action.
 In this course, I'm following more of an act-first-then-understand type of methodology.
 After you do an activity, we'll explore the concepts in more depth.
 I think this reflects how people use software and documentation.

-If it seems like I'm glossing over some things now, like what a GET method is or a resource URI, hang in there.
-When we deep dive into that point later, and things will be a lot clearer.
+{{site.data.alerts.note}} If it seems like I'm glossing over some things now, like what a GET method is or a resource URI, hang in there.
+When we deep dive into these points later, and things will be a lot clearer. {{site.data.alerts.end}}

 ## Make a request in Postman
 {{activity}}